soroush-04/Algorithms-Data-Structures/README.md

 - Don’t forget to undo (backtrack) changes after recursive calls.
 - Recursion base case must be created accuractely.
 - Don't forget to call the backtracking function at the end!
+- Each for loop in a recursive callback function has its separate own state.

 ### Dynamic Programming
 - Check for fibonnaci patterns